Skip to Content

 The zoo

-Saint Marie Zoo was location for series eight, where a zookeeper was murdered with a tranquiliser gun.
-In real life it’s the Zoo de Guadeloupe au Parc des Mamelles, which is 30 minutes down the coast from Deshaies.
-The zoo is home to 85 different species from the Caribbean and Guyana, from big cats to tiny reptiles, spread across four acres of jungle.
+Saint Marie Zoo was a location for series 8 episode 2, where a zookeeper was murdered with a tranquiliser gun.
+In real life it’s the Zoo de Guadeloupe au Parc des Mamelles, 30 minutes down the coast from Deshaies.
+The zoo is home to 85 different species from the Caribbean and Guyana, from big cats to tiny reptiles, spread over four acres of jungle.

-One of the best parts of the zoo is its treetop walkway, which also featured in the show.
-A network of wobbly narrow wood and rope bridges runs 50 feet above the ground.
-You’re high up among the thick green tree canopy with great views down to the animal enclosures.
+The best part of the zoo is its treetop walkway, which also featured in the show.
+A network of wobbly, narrow wood and rope bridges runs 50 feet above the ground.
+You’re high up among the thick green tree canopy with views down to the animal enclosures.

 The Zoo de Guadeloupe au Parc des Mamelles